Carrera Autopodistica: History

 The race is the central happening of Settembre Castellano, a series of cultural, sports, and gastronomic events, which have their climax every year on the second Sunday of September with the Sagra Castellana della Braciola (the sheep chop fair), which has been running since 1951.
 The Carrera Autopodistica has been running since 1954.

-Over the last half-century, technological and sporting innovations have improved race performances.
-We went from the wood or iron made cars made in the '50s, to the carbon fiber and titanium cars we have nowadays.
-Teams work the whole year to build sophisticated cars, improving smoothness on downhill roads and flat ground, and decreasing vehicle weight for helping the athletes with less weight to push.
+Over the last half-century, technological and sporting innovations such as moving from wood to carbon fiber and titanium cars have improved race performances.
+Teams work round the year decreasing vehicle weight and improving performance on both downhill roads and flat ground.

-In 2023, Team Squalo made its debut in the Carrera Autopodistica, a team predominantly composed of young individuals in their early twenties but with great determination and enthusiasm, bringing the team to join forces with Team Delfino to form a single large group called the Ocean racing group.
+In 2023, Team Squalo made its debut in the Carrera Autopodistica, a team predominantly composed of young individuals in their early twenties but with great determination and enthusiasm, bringing the team to join forces with Team Delfino to form a single large group called the Ocean Divisione Corse.
 In 2024, the Carrera autopodistica celebrates its 70th anniversary since its foundation, a unique event that will see teams battling it out on the cobblestones of the historic center and in the Terme Cup.